eric-gustafson1/employee-tracker/README.md

 # What I Learned

-* Model View Controller (MVC) structure, although this is a CLI application
 * SQL queries for Create, Read, Update, and Delete (CRUD)
 * Basic Object-Relational Mapping (ORM)
 * Using NPM mysql module to interact with a MySQL backend